-Join us for our virtual Publishing Party on Thursday, May 6, at 7:00 p.m. to celebrate the release of Volume 6 of TheAlcalá Review.
-The event will feature selections from the journal read by contributors, as well as a special reading from USD professor andfiction writer Dr Halina Duraj.
-Copies of Volume 6 will be available for sale online here during the event.
+Join us for our in person Publishing Party on Thursday, May 12, at 6:00 p.m. to celebrate the release of Volume 7 of TheAlcalá Review.
+The event will feature selections from the journal read by contributors.
+Urbane Cafe and ShareTea provided.
+Copies of Volume 7 will be available for sale online here as well as in person during the event.

 How soft and silent slush n’ sleet blanket,

 How life breathes warmth to thaw all frozen hearts;

 How fierce she scorches — redens her ambit,

 How yielding are rustlings, how the wind smarts.

 Her fragile feuilles as fire scattered around.

 Her salty tears flooding her cheeky shores,

 As her hair’s a-flare, her dry skin crackan’,